huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 </html>
 ```

-Supposing say we wanted to consider placing a loading animation or a spinner onto our website before any website loads from the body tag.
+Supposing say we wanted to consider placing a loading animation or a spinner onto our website before any website loads from the body element.
 And we want to be a bit of clever, we would do this.

 ```
 <!doctype html>